TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 2. Enter the following details:
 	*	Name: Provide a name for the driver.
     *	URL Format: Specify the URL format as *jdbc:snappydata://server:port/*
-	*	Driver Class: Specify the driver class as io.snappydata.jdbc.ClientDriver.
-3. From the **Driver Files Paths**, click **User Specified** and choose the folder icon.
-4. Select the client jar.
+	*	Driver Class: Choose the driver class as **io.snappydata.jdbc.ClientDriver**.
+From the **Driver jar Files**, click the folder icon and select the client jar.
+Only after you select the client jar, the **io.snappydata.jdbc.ClientDriver** class is listed as an option in Driver Class.
 For TIBCO ComputeDB, this jar is located in the **build-artifacts/scala-2.11/distributions/** folder.

 ### Create a Database Connection